pasnuyev/yytle-masake/README.md

 # yytle-masake
-Nen tapeshi kura posem.
+Nen tapeshiyl kura posen.
 This is just a test website for experimentation.
 Webseite: https://pasnuyev.github.io/yytle-masake/